Phone Number: 317-477-1158

 Greenfield, IN 46140

-Please be certain to have your return address in the upper left hand corner of the envelope.
+Please be certain to have your return address, including your name, in the upper left hand corner of the envelope.
 (This will ensure the return of the letter in case the inmate has left our facility.)
 Please do not place stickers, perfume, glitter or other material on the envelope or letter.
 Please do not send poloroid pictures, pornographic photos, sexually explicit photos, or photos depicting violence as they are not allowed in the Hancock County Jail.
 Due to an increasing risk of contraband, the Hancock County Jail will no longer accept any type of card sent to an inmate.
 Any cards will be placed in inmate property and held until release.
 All personal mail is inspected for any and all types of contraband.

 Inmate Telephone Service